MorganWade/DTP-GC-Project/README.md

 Original: all query sequences in one file, this file gets BLASTed against species of interest genome, number of hits taken, percentage of hits calculated.

-Update01: query sequences in separate files, each file gets BLASTed against sepecies of interest genome, binary statistics calculations - were there hits or not? <-- mean to control for the same query sequence potentially popping up multiple times in the genome
+Update01: query sequences in separate files, each file gets BLASTed against sepecies of interest genome, binary statistics calculations - were there hits or not? <-- meant to control for the same query sequence potentially popping up multiple times in the genome

 ## Running the Code